Rewats/basic-dapp/README.md

 # Creating first simple dapp
+For educational.
-This is made possible by watching some tutorials in youtube
+Created with watching some youtube tutorials.